Build Small, Scale Smart

 Frequently Asked Questions

-No. One agent with a small toolset is the best first version.
-Split roles only when the logic becomes too complex for one model's context window, or when you need distinct personas (e.g., a Coder and a QA Tester).
+No. One agent with a small toolset is the optimal first version.
+Split roles only when the logic exceeds one model's context window capacity.

 -